Resources>Blog>Antibody-Drug Conjugates (ADCs) and Drug–Antibody Ratio (DAR)

 Antibody-drug conjugates (ADCs) represent a promising approach in oncology due to their ability to deliver cytotoxic drugs selectively to cancer cells.
 By combining the tumor-targeting specificity of monoclonal antibodies (mAbs) with the potency of cytotoxic agents, ADCs are engineered to improve therapeutic outcomes while minimizing damage to healthy tissue.
 However, their therapeutic efficacy is not only dependent on the specific antibody or drug payload but also on a critical parameter known as the drug–antibody ratio (DAR).

 DAR refers to the average number of drug molecules conjugated to each antibody molecule.
 This number plays a significant role in determining the balance between efficacy and safety for ADCs.
-High DAR levels have shown potential in enhancing the cytotoxic effect within tumors, but they also introduce challenges in drug clearance, solubility, and safety.
+High DAR levels have shown potential in enhancing the cytotoxic effect within tumors, but they also introduce challenges in drug conjugation, clearance, solubility, and safety.

 The Trend Towards High-DAR ADCs

-Hydrophobicity and its Impact on ADCs
+Hydrophobicity and Its Impact on ADCs

 The faster clearance is problematic because it limits the time the ADC can circulate and effectively target tumor cells.
 Consequently, the potential benefits of a high DAR are often counterbalanced by reduced therapeutic exposure.
 Hydrophobicity-related challenges also make it difficult to deliver the ADC in high concentrations without inducing adverse side effects.